soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

 Welcome!
 I recently received my PhD from the [Department of Linguistics at NYU](https://as.nyu.edu/departments/linguistics/homepage.html) (advisor: [Alec Marantz](https://wp.nyu.edu/morphlab/alec-marantz/)).
 You can find my CV [here](https://drive.google.com/file/d/1PLmvD_9RoMFEamP9kN_JOc1tprveRRil/view?usp=drive_link).

 My research primarily focuses on syntax and morphology.
-A theoretical framework I work with is Distributed Morphology.
+A theoretical framework I adopt is Distributed Morphology.
 One of my ongoing projects focuses on how nominal arguments are represented and licensed in syntax.
 I also examine the syntactic size of (non-)derived nominals by drawing evidence from understudied and underrepresented Bantu and Kwa family languages.

 <!-- My analysis also draws parallels between the thematic domain and the speech act domain, which have been considered to be two separate domains. -->